tensorflow/tensorflow/tensorflow/g3doc/tutorials/word2vec/index.md

-# Learning Vector Representations of Words
+# Vector Representations of Words

 In this tutorial we look at the word2vec model by [Mikolov et al.](http://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf).